team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/bitter-gourd.md

 - **Collar rot/Root rot:** Initially, the plants exhibit temporary wilting symptoms, with yellowing leaves that lose turgidity and droop.
 Eventually, the plants die, and the vascular bundles in the collar region turn yellow or brown.

 - **Gummy Stem Blight:**
-  - **Lesions**: Start as spreading water-soaked areas on leaves and fruit.
+  - **Lesions**: Start by spreading water-soaked areas on leaves and fruit.
   - **Chlorotic Halo**: These lesions may have a chlorotic halo and transition to light brown with irregular outlines.
   - **Fruit Damage**: Dark, cracked, sunken lesions develop on the fruit.
   - **Plant Collapse**: Plants may collapse due to sunken, girdling cankers.